Seeed-Studio/MakerCamp/2026-01-MIT/affiliates/Arbor/README.md

 https://github.com/user-attachments/assets/601b12c9-4c6e-4d09-bb79-064448bf8194

-# <br/><br/><br/><br/>
+---

-# UABB Performance ⚡
+# ⚡ *Diffusion* @ Scalable HCI Performance
-Before Shenzhen, I did a residency in Korea and made [this performance](https://derrekchow.com/diffusion).
-Orignally for 4 screens, I adapted it to a single LED screen to peform at the Art + Tech Day at Scalable HCI.
+Before Shenzhen, I did a residency in Korea and made [a performance](https://derrekchow.com/diffusion) called *Diffusion*.
+Originally for 4 projection screens, I adapted it to a single LED screen to perform at the Art + Tech Day at Scalable HCI.
 The piece plays with the display as a giant light source so it was cool to see how a different kind of display affects a different kind of space.

 ![](https://assets.derrekchow.com/diffusion/uabb_image-1.jpg)